Roger Taylor (Duran Duran drummer): 1994 and 2001–present: Second tenure in Duran Duran

 In 1994, while visiting a friend in Paris, he temporarily joined Duran Duran to play drums on three tracks for the covers album Thank You (although only two ended up on the album), later appearing in the video for "Perfect Day" and on the band's Top of the Pops performance of the song.

 In 1997, Taylor regained his appetite for the music industry.
 He briefly formed the electro/dance band Freebass, which produced a single, "Love Is Like Oxygen", (a cover of a song by Sweet) on underground dance label Cleveland City Records.
 The record reached the top ten of the Music Week UK Dance Chart.
 Taylor also produced electro house tracks with Freebass member Jake Roberts under the name Funk Face.
 "Lost This Feeling" and "Shine" were released on Taylor's own label, Rt Music.

 He rejoined Duran Duran in 2001, as all five of the Rio-era members reunited to record new material and perform as a quintet again.
 This culminated in five sold-out nights at Wembley Arena, playing Madison Square Garden again, and signing with Epic Records in New York.
 The band delivered a hit single '(Reach Up for The) Sunrise' and a hit album Astronaut.

 The 'Astronaut' tour lasted for more than two years, with shows all around the world.
-The band picked up several prestigious 'achievement' awards from Q magazine and MTV, and a Brit award.
+The band picked up several prestigious 'achievement' awards from Q magazine and MTV, and a Brit Award.

-He began a long-running DJ residency at London's Met Bar in 2003, playing a mix of house and hip-hop, and has gone on to become a renowned DJ over recent years, performing sets at Cielo New York and Pacha Ibiza.
+He began a long-running DJ residency at London's Met Bar in 2003, playing a mix of house and hip-hop, and has gone on to become a renowned DJ over recent years, performing sets at Cielo New York and Pacha Ibiza along with friend and former Freebass band mate Jake (Fonique) Roberts.

 The All You Need Is Now album was released on 21 December 2010 to worldwide critical acclaim.
 It immediately reached the number 1 spot on the iTunes pop chart in 15 countries.
 Duran Duran commenced a supporting tour running well into 2012 reaching far and wide across the world.
 The band also played to an audience of 70,000 people in Hyde Park to coincide with the opening of the 2012 London Olympic Games.
 Taylor then began working with his bandmates on the 14th Duran Duran album with producers Mark Ronson, Ben Hudson and Nile Rodgers; Paper Gods was released in 2015.

 In January 2016, Peace Tracks, a charitable organization that aims to bridge different cultures and countries through music, released a number of songs that featured Taylor in collaboration with members of ABBA, Philip Glass, Angélique Kidjo, and Anoushka Shankar.

 Personal life

 Taylor has three children with his first wife Giovanna Cantone, whom he later divorced.
 In 2004, he was named Britain's fifth most eligible bachelor in the UK high society magazine Tatler, alongside Prince William and Hugh Grant.
-In 2007, Taylor married Peruvian national Gisella Bernales on the Caribbean island of St Lucia.
-She gave birth to their first child on 9 July 2011.
+Taylor married Peruvian national Gisella Bernales on the Caribbean island of St Lucia in 2007.
+They have one son.